pytorch/kineto/tb_plugin/README.md

   or learn from [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).

-  Note: The recommended way to produce profiling data is assigning "torch.profiler.tensorboard_trace_handler" to "on_trace_ready" on creation of "torch.profiler.schedule".
+  Note: The recommended way to produce profiling data is assigning "torch.profiler.tensorboard_trace_handler" to "on_trace_ready" on creation of "torch.profiler.profile".

 * Start TensorBoard